andre-brandao/pyprland/scratchpads.md

 ## `preserve_aspect` (optional)

 Not set by default.
-When set to `true`, will preserve the size and position of the scratchpad when called repeatedly from the same monitor and workspace.
+When set to `true`, will preserve the size and position of the scratchpad when called repeatedly from the same monitor and workspace even though an `animation` , `position` or `size` is used (those will be used for the initial setting only).

 Forces the `lazy` option.